syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 worker-cluster      1h   environment=dev
 ```

-Since the Worker Cluster include the label, the NGINX and PostgreSQL Promise
+Since the Worker Destination include the label, the NGINX and PostgreSQL Promise
-dependencies should be getting installed into the Worker cluster.
+Dependencies should be getting installed into the Worker cluster.
 Verify:

 ```bash
 kubectl --context $WORKER get deployments --watch